Remembering a Hero: Pearl Harbor Survivor Keeps Legacy Alive Through Service to Other Veterans

 Chief was a combination of so many things.
 A humble man who commanded respect.
 A person who was enthusiastic about his health and physical well-being.
 A WWII veteran who believed in honor and service.
 A loving husband and caring friend who never wavered in his dedication to those who served.

 Chief also maintained an active lifestyle and credited his longevity to his healthy habits.
 He ate oatmeal and an apple almost daily since childhood.
-He took a daily multi-vitamin.
+He took a daily multivitamin.
 He walked no less than 3 miles most days.

 But maybe the best thing he did for his heart, was fill it with love, compassion, and a lifetime of giving to others.

-Chief imparted wisdom from his more than 100 years onto a 5-year-old fan who wrote to him.
+Chief imparted wisdom from his more than 100 years to a 5-year-old fan who wrote to him.
 He told the youngster to respect his elders, to listen to his parents and grandparents, and to “remember that there is no glory in making a name for yourself if you are not honorable.”

 To help celebrate turning 100, Mr. Henry took a tour of WWP's headquarters in Jacksonville, Florida, where WWP CEO Lt.
 Gen. (Ret.)
 Mike Linnington presented him with commemorative coins.